ErpNetDocs/tech/advanced/calculated-attributes/examples/check-if-system-type-is-in-cash.md

 This attribute checks if the system type of a payment type set in a sales order is 'In Cash'.

-You can use the attribute to create a business rule that allows a **credit limit override** when the client pays in cash.
+You can use it to create a business rule that allows a **credit limit override** when the client pays in cash.

 For more information, see **Allow a credit limit override when the client pays in cash**.